Israeli-American hostage released by Hamas in goodwill gesture toward Trump administration

 Israel’s involvement in Alexander's expected release wasn’t immediately clear.
 But it created a backlash against Netanyahu, with critics accusing him of having to rely on a foreign leader to help free the remaining hostages.

-At the opening of his trial for alleged corruption, where he is giving testimony, a woman in the courtroom asked whether he was “ashamed that the president of the United States is saving his citizens, and he is leaving them to die there in captivity.”
+At the opening of his trial on corruption allegations, where he is giving testimony, a woman in the courtroom asked whether he was “ashamed that the president of the United States is saving his citizens, and he is leaving them to die there in captivity.”

 Critics assert that Netanyahu's insistence on keeping up the war in Gaza is politically motivated.
 Netanyahu says he aims to achieve Israel's goals of freeing the hostages and dismantling Hamas.